Sales Tax Registration

 When are sales tax returns due in Arkansas?

-When you register for an Arkansas sales tax permit, your business will be assigned a filing frequency based upon your Arkansas sales.
-The more sales, the more often you will need to file.
-Most remote sellers will need to file monthly, but there are also quarterly and annual filing frequencies.
+When you register for an Arkansas sales tax permit, your business is assigned a filing frequency based on your Arkansas sales volume.
+The more sales, the more often you need to file.
+Most remote sellers need to file monthly, but there are also quarterly and annual filing frequencies.

-Regardless of the frequency, Arkansas returns are due the 20th of the month (unless the 20th falls on a weekend or holiday, in which case due dates are pushed to the next business day).
-For a detailed breakdown of current-year due dates, Arkansas keeps this page updated for taxpayer convenience.
+Arkansas returns are due the 20th of the month (unless the 20th falls on a weekend or holiday, in which case due dates are pushed to the next business day).

 STAY INFORMED